alessandroMazza1989/KPwikiJsTest/integration/tibco/mft/Installation.md

 The installation of the PS must be performed as root user on the machine.

-Just follow the guide -> https://docs.tibco.com/pub/mftps-unix/8.0.0/doc/pdf/TIB_mftps-unix_8.0_installation.pdf?id=0
+Just follow the doc -> https://docs.tibco.com/pub/mftps-unix/8.0.0/doc/pdf/TIB_mftps-unix_8.0_installation.pdf?id=0

 When the installation is completed remember to: